ESP LTD RM-600 Review & Prices

 It has a Killswitch option.
 When engaged, it will disengage the pickups and turn them off instantly.
 This is useful when playing live, and it allows you to perform some cool sound effects with your pickups.

 As a 6 strings, Solid Body guitar with H configuration and Active pickups, we'd recommend it for genres like Heavy Metal or similar.
 However, you can use almost any guitar for any genre.
-This is just the typical type of music for this kind of guitar.
+This is just the typical type of music for this particular one.

 Sound Score